wulffern/aic2023/lectures/l09_osc.md

 <!--pan_doc:

 In the impedance plot below we can clearly see that there are two "resonance" points.
-Usually noted by series and parallell resonance.
+Usually noted by series and parallel resonance.

 I would encourage you to read [The Crystal Oscillator](https://ieeexplore.ieee.org/document/7954123) for more details.